aws/amazon-ecs-cli/README.md

 For Fargate tasks, the ECS CLI will return the public IP assigned to the ENI attached to the Fargate task.
 The ENI for your Fargate task will be assigned a public IP if `assign_public_ip: ENABLED` is present in your ECS Params file.
 If the ENI lacks a public IP, then its private IP is shown.

+You can use the `--desired-status` flag to filter for "STOPPED" or "RUNNING" containers.

 ### Viewing Container Logs

 View the CloudWatch Logs for a given task and container: